Grant, Contract & Gift Accounting Manual

 Responsibility of Subrecipient

-- Be aware of all contract terms and conditions; OMB Circulars A-110, A-21, and A-133 are the guides for flow down from a federal assistance award.
+- Be aware of all award terms and conditions; OMB Circulars A-110, A-21, and A-133 are the guides for flow down from a federal assistance award.
 Commercial sub-recipients also need to be aware of Federal Acquisition Regulations subpart 31.2 –Contracts with Commercial Organizations.

 - Submit invoices with signed certification, detailed by budget line item, to the university no more frequently than monthly, but at least quarterly.